lukenovak/TickerDisplay/README.md

 A chrome extension that displays daily change in price for stocks in post

 Currently Under Development
+- Uses the IEX API, more info can be found at https://iextrading.com/developer/

 For now, the extension only recognizes symbols after a dollar sign